AI Snake Oil and the Belief Machine of Prediction

 That focus gives the book its political force.
 Predictive AI is attractive because institutions want foresight without responsibility.
 A hiring department wants to know who will succeed before training anyone.
 A court wants risk without uncertainty.
 An insurer wants care duration without clinical judgment.
 A platform wants moderation at scale without a correspondingly scaled public obligation.
 Prediction promises to turn a contested social future into an administrable present.

 The danger is not only inaccuracy.
 Inaccuracy matters, but the deeper danger is that uncertain inferences become operational facts.
-A score can deny a job, block a benefit, alter a sentence, trigger surveillance, or justify a refusal.
+A score can deny a job, block a benefit, alter a sentence, trigger surveillance, raise a price, rank a worker, or justify a refusal.
 Once embedded in workflow, the prediction no longer feels like a claim about the future.
 It becomes part of the environment in which the affected person must live.

 Why the Myths Persist